Once every week or two, we encourage all of our clients at FLF to have a treat meal where they eat whatever they want.

 In Fat Loss Cooking School, we have fun (probably too much...) and we don't do rules.
 There's no list of "approved" foods or "thou shalt nots."
 We give you the facts and let you choose what you eat based on your metabolism, your activity level, and your personal preferences.

-Registration is open NOW through February 11 and you can learn more about FLCS here:
+You can learn more about FLCS here:

 If you have any questions, don't hesitate to drop us a line at LeslieAnn@FatLossFoodies.com!

 Learn More from these Sources

 Refeeds for Fat Loss: The Science Behind Leptin - Bodybuilding.com

 How to Maintain Weight Loss and Beat Weight Loss Resistance - Metabolic Effect